 [title]

-The barrier island, a 32-mile-long ribbon of sand that draws more than 2 million visitors each year, has been shrinking fast.
-In recent winters, nor’easters chewed away so much shoreline that high tides lapped frighteningly close to houses in the Pines and Cherry Grove.
+The barrier island, a 32-mile-long ribbon of sand that draws more than 2 million visitors each year, had been shrinking fast.
+Nor’easters chewed away so much shoreline that high tides lapped frighteningly close to houses in the Pines and Cherry Grove.
 For locals and weekenders alike, it felt like paradise was one storm away from being swallowed whole.

 RECOMMENDED: The best beaches in NYC for fun in the sun